14 Top-Rated Weekend Getaways in Kentucky

 As you travel through Kentucky, you cannot help but embrace the history and culture that defines it.
 From the rolling pastures of bluegrass to the revelry that surrounds the Kentucky Derby, there is a peaceful and playful energy throughout the state.

-Kentucky lends itself to great excursions, from one of the most impressive cave systems in the world at Mammoth Cave National Park to the family-friendly Newport of the Levee and the scenic and romantic drives near Lexington.
+Kentucky lends itself to great weekend getaways, from one of the most impressive cave systems in the world at Mammoth Cave National Park to the family-friendly Newport of the Levee.
+The state's major cities offer plenty of things to do, too, from shopping and gallery-hopping in Louisville to scenic and romantic drives near Lexington.

 Plan your sightseeing with our list of the top weekend getaways in Kentucky.